docsifyjs/docsify/docs/README.md

 ### Full Text Search

 If a document can have a search, can enhance some user experience.
-The introduction of search plugin is easy. such as
+Installing the search plugin is easy.
+Such as

 ```html